 - All candidates for the Graduate Program in Physical Therapy must file an application with PTCAS at www.ptcas.org.
-Completed applications have to be submitted by January 15th.
+Completed applications have to be submitted to PTCAS no later than January 15th.
 The program begins in September.
-A complete application includes: graduate application form, application fee, official transcripts, GRE score, essay, letters of recommendation and work experience forms. - Please refer to the graduate admissions requirements for additional information regarding immunization and international students. - Selected applicants will be invited to interview with representatives of the Graduate Program Admissions Committee. - Candidates will be notified about Admission decisions by the end of March for entry to the Physical Therapy Program for the following fall. - Offers of admission are extended only for the academic year stated.
+A complete PTCAS application includes: graduate application form, application fee, official transcripts of all colleges attended, GRE official score, essay, letters of recommendation and work experience forms. - Please refer to the graduate admissions requirements for additional information regarding immunization and international students. - Selected applicants will be invited to interview with representatives of the Graduate Program Admissions Committee. - Candidates will be notified about Admission decisions by the end of March for entry to the Physical Therapy Program for the following fall. - Offers of admission are extended only for the academic year stated.
 Students accepted into the program will be required to pay a non-refundable deposit of \$500.00 at the time of acceptance, which will be applied to the fall tuition payment. - Applicants can only apply to the program three times.